-CBD, or cannabidiol, is one of the most abundant compounds of the cannabis plant.
+CBD stands for ‘cannabidiol, and it is a plant chemical found in cannabis.
+CBD is one of the most abundant compounds of the cannabis plant, which means that it is considered plant based.
 It has, literally, revolutionized the health and wellness industry to a likes that we’ve never seen before.
-That means CBD is plant based.

 It is also non-psychoactive – meaning it doesn’t get the user high at all.
 There is absolutely nothing it will do to alter your state of mind.